connxio/docs/docs/integrations/adapters/outbound/dataverse.md

 - **Filter**: Conditions used to narrow down the data returned from Dataverse (`'foo' eq 'bar'`).
 - **Selected fields**: The columns to retrieve from Dataverse.
 Leave empty to retrieve all columns.

+### Batching

+You can enable message batching when using the `UPSERT` operation, which helps control the rate of messages into Dataverse per interval.

+Batching behavior is configured through the Dataverse security configuration and is applied per security configuration.
+This allows messages to be queued and sent to Dataverse in batches across multiple integrations.
+Read more about settings available for dataverse batching [here](/connxio-portal/security-configurations).

+As batched messages are queued before being sent to Dataverse, setting a low maximum batch size can help with throttling by reducing the number of messages sent at once and reducing the load on Dataverse.

 ### Using the Adapter

 The Dataverse adapter expects data to be in JSON format.
 The schema defines how fields in the JSON correspond to fields in Dataverse.